 The final thing, again related to resources, is having a good quality improvement facilitator.
 Assigned resources and expertise do not need to come from within the agency.
 They can be from a community college, another health department, or another major stakeholder that would offer analysis and quality improvement facilitation but every team needs to have someone who knows where they are in the QI process and what would be the best tool to use.
 By avoiding these pitfalls we can encourage successful quality improvement.

-Mason manages a consulting practice specializing in assessment and improvement of public health practice, development of performance standards for public health, preparation for Public Health Accreditation Board (PHAB) and NCQA accreditation, and operational and clinical improvement in general healthcare, public health, and behavioral health organizations.
+Mason manages a consulting practice specializing in the assessment and improvement of public health practice, development of performance standards for public health, preparation for Public Health Accreditation Board (PHAB) and NCQA accreditation, and operational and clinical improvement in general healthcare, public health, and behavioral health organizations.
 She also has expertise in assessment and compliance with performance standards such as the National Committee for Quality Assurance (NCQA), the National Public Health Performance Standards (NPHPSP), and the Baldrige Criteria for Performance.
-She served as consultant to the PHAB in the development of the national Standards for Public Health for voluntary accreditation and in training the PHAB Beta Test site reviewers.
+She served as a consultant to the PHAB in the development of the National Standards for Public Health for voluntary accreditation and in training the PHAB Beta Test site reviewers.
 Ms. Mason has more than 20 years of experience in teaching the application of quality improvement methods and tools and helping clients integrate quality planning and improvement into organizational culture.
-Recently, Ms. Mason has been consulting with the Multistate Learning Collaboratives, facilitating quality improvement (QI) teams and teaching QI methods and tools to public health leaders in numerous states, including workshops in Illinois, Kansas, Montana, Ohio, Oklahoma, Washington and for national conferences for ASTHO, NACCHO, NIHB and NNPHI.
-She serves as consultant for the Washington State Quality Improvement Initiative (2006, 2007, 2008-2010) and the Illinois PHI Collaborative (2009-2010) to improve public health performance.
+Recently, Ms. Mason has been consulting with the Multistate Learning Collaboratives, facilitating quality improvement (QI) teams, and teaching QI methods and tools to public health leaders in numerous states, including workshops in Illinois, Kansas, Montana, Ohio, Oklahoma, Washington and for national conferences for ASTHO, NACCHO, NIHB, and NNPHI.
+She serves as a consultant for the Washington State Quality Improvement Initiative (2006, 2007, 2008-2010) and the Illinois PHI Collaborative (2009-2010) to improve public health performance.
 Marni has co-authored articles regarding performance management in public health and contributed to the Public Health Quality Improvement Handbook and Embracing Quality in Local Public Health: Michigan’s Quality Improvement Guidebook.